dialvarezs/readfaker/README.md

 - Only generates modified sequences, not chimeras, junk reads and other types of artifacts.
 - No BAM files support.

+## Installation

+Go to the [Releases](https://github.com/dialvarezs/readfaker/releases) and download the latest binary for your platform.

 ## Usage

 ```bash